kavinvalli/hashnode-blogs/cl0bwft8f01ka2rnvf1lpbufn.md

 +   console.log(`🚀 Server started on port ${port}`);
 + });
 ```
+> End the above block of code with ```.
+Seems to break my article if I add it there 🤔

 > This example is from on of my [articles](https://livecode247.com/start-a-web-server-with-nodejs-and-express)

 So, the way this works is, hashnode uses a plugin called [highlight.js](https://highlightjs.org/) to convert the codeblocks.
 Highlight.js already has this feature implemented.